Garyteck/Garyteck.github.io/page/4about.md

 ## About me

-My name is Gary PIERRE-LOUIS, I am a 30 year old software developer living in Denmark, with my girlfriend and our daughter.
-I want to reach financial independence at 40 years old.
+My name is Gary Pierre-Louis, I live in Denmark, with my girlfriend and our daughter.
+I want to build a strong financial safety net.
+A safety net that will enable me to stop working forever or to spend my time on whatever hobby-side-project I want, no matter if it is profitable or not.

+### Introducing Financial Independence

-> Financial independence means you have enough wealth to live on without working.
-Financially independent people have assets that generate income (cash flow) that is at least equal to their expenses.
+> [Financial independence ](https://en.wikipedia.org/wiki/Financial_independence) means you have enough wealth to live on without working.
+Financially independent people have assets that **generate income** (cash flow) that is at least equal to their **expenses**.

-## What are my goals

-I want to reach financial independence when I am 40 years old.

-## How will I reach financial Independence

-## Frugality
-## Anti Consumption
-## What will I do after financial independence
+I must have a tight control of my expenses.
+I am quite critical of our consumer society and I will happily live with fewer stuffs.
+But no matter how much I reduce, there are many expenses that must be paid for.

+### My starting portfolio

+At the beginning of this journey, my only asset was the apartment I owned.
+I had to get into debt to buy it, but this is the only debt I owe.
+[See me current portfolio]({{site.url}}/portfolio)

+### My FI strategy

+I will focus on assets that generate income ( shares and lending ).
+I will never try to time the market , I will have a long term strategy.

-## Comments
+### Comments

 {% include comments.html %}